Lisa Fugard

 Lisa Fugard is a South African writer and actor.
-She was born in Port Elizabeth, South Africa, the only child of playwright Athol Fugard and novelist Sheila Meiring Fugard.
+She was born in Port Elizabeth, South Africa, in 1961, the only child of playwright Athol Fugard and novelist Sheila Meiring Fugard.
+From 1980 she pursued an acting career in the United States, and in 2006 wrote her debut novel Skinner's Drift.

 Career

 Fugard moved to New York City in 1980 to pursue an acting career, and has garnered numerous stage and film roles, including Isabel Dyson in the original production of her father's My Children!
-My Africa!
-She, her husband, and son (born 2004) have lived in the desert of Southern California since early 2002, in Borrego Springs and Encinitas, on the coast north of San Diego.
+My Africa!.